The guitarguitar Interview: Nine Inch Nails' Robin Finck

 It was a real pleasure to have an opportunity to converse with such an experienced and talented player, and certainly one I’ve admired for so long.
 There was so much more I wanted to ask him, but that’s how I always feel straight after I’ve had a really interesting, stimulating, elliptical discussion with someone!
 Don’t we all?

-As for Robin, I have a feeling we’ll be hearing more from him soon enough...In the meantime, check out the beautiful Reverend Robin Finck Signature guitar on our site.
-Keep up with NIN via the official Nine Inch Nails website.
+As for Robin, I have a feeling we’ll be hearing more from him soon enough...In the meantime, keep up with NIN via the official Nine Inch Nails website.

 I’d like to thank Robin for going above and beyond with his availability and commitment to this interview.
 Also, my thanks go out to Ken and Penny Haas for making it all happen and generally being excellent.